Home / Learn / Points to Percentage Scenarios: What Can Change?

 View all guides in the tool guide hub.

 Start with a raw conversion using confirmed earned points and total possible points.
-Then build an adjusted scenario if the assessment includes partial credit, extra credit, dropped questions, penalties, or revised totals.
-Finally, test a weighted scenario if the percentage contributes to a course average or progression decision.
-Compare the three outputs and use the result that matches the official grading rule.
+Then build an adjusted scenario if partial credit, extra credit, dropped questions, penalties, or revised totals affect the recognised score.
+Finally, test a weighted scenario if the percentage feeds into an assignment category, course average, pass threshold, or progression decision.
+Use the scenario that matches the official grading rule, and treat any large gap between scenarios as a signal to confirm the point values before acting.

 Next step calculators: Assignment Grade Calculator, Weighted Grade Calculator, Points-to-Percentage Calculator